diego0020/lab_vision/lab3_hybrid/readme.md

 The hybrid image was composed by adding the two filtered images using the given formula *H = f1(X1) + (X2 - f2(X2) )*

-- The full matlab script *MyHybridImageScript.m* used to generate the image was upload to the repository in the data folder
+- The full matlab script *MyHybridImageScript.m* used to generate the image was upload to the repository in the *data* folder.
-- Upload the final image to the repository
+- the final image *HybridImage.bmp* was also uploaded to the repository in the same folder.

 ### Visualization